 As the transmission lines are constructed aerially and the blockage of ground surface is limited to area of tower footings, which is very small, there is little possibility of affecting drainage pattern.
-Although, the transmission lines proposed under the scheme involve few towers to be placed in river beds for river crossing, the management measures as specified in EMP (refer clause - 5 & 12) like appropriate siting of towers during detailed alignment survey and design will take care of any incidence of flooding hazards and loss of agricultural production due to interference with drainage patterns or irrigation channels.
+The transmission lines proposed under this scheme doesn't involve any tower to be placed in river bed.
+However, whenever, such situation arises, the management measures as specified in EMP (refer clause - 5 & 12) like appropriate siting of towers during detailed alignment survey and design will take care of any incidence of flooding hazards and loss of agricultural production due to interference with drainage patterns or irrigation channels.
 In the infrequent instances where the natural flow/drainage is affected, flow will be trained and guided to safe zones.
-Since all proposed substations are located in plane terrain no affect on drainage of the area is envisaged particularly with adequate arrangement of drainage built in all substation design.
+In case of substations, all drainage channels along or inside substations shall be trained and connected to main or existing drainage to avoid any erosion due to uncontrolled flow of water.